department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 - *(RECORD all comments*)

 ### Task 4: [Answer questions in app]
 How would you use this?
-Please talk me through what you would do, but not click anywhere yet.
+Please talk me through what you would do, but **do not** click anywhere yet.

-- *(when click on an entry field and then see different info)* This prototype isn't interactive enough to let you enter your information, but it will jump to a new screen with some information already filled out.
+- *(when click on an entry field and then see different info)* This prototype isn't interactive enough to let you enter your own information, but it will jump to a new screen with some information already filled out.
 I'd like to you tell me what you would enter for yourself or what questions you have about it.

 - *(RECORD all comments and anything confusing re the interactions on each screen of the prototype:)*
   - *Zip code--*